Report an Error

 ATI All-In-Wonder X1900

 The All-In-Wonder X1900 was a high-end graphics card by ATI, launched in January 2006.
-Built on the 90 nm process, and based on the R580 graphics processor, the card supports DirectX 9.0c.
+Built on the 90 nm process, and based on the R580 graphics processor, in its R580 AIW variant, the card supports DirectX 9.0c.
 The R580 graphics processor is a large chip with a die area of 352 mm² and 384 million transistors.
 It features 48 pixel shaders and 8 vertex shaders, 16 texture mapping units and 16 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 256 MB GDDR3 memory on the card, which are connected using a 256-bit memory interface.
 The GPU is operating at a frequency of 500 MHz, memory is running at 477 MHz.

 We recommend the ATI All-In-Wonder X1900 for gaming with highest details at resolutions up to, and including, 1280x720.

 Being a single-slot card, the ATI All-In-Wonder X1900 draws power from 1x 6-pin power connectors, with power draw not exactly known.
 Display outputs include: 1x DVI.
 All-In-Wonder X1900 is connected to the rest of the system using a PCIe 1.0 x16 interface.
 The card measures 248 mm in length, and features a single-slot cooling solution.
 Its price at launch was 499 US Dollars.